Skip to content

 Under the Children Act 1989, local authorities undertake assessments of the needs of individual children to determine what services to provide and what action to take:

-• A Child in Need is defined under the Children Act 1989 as a child who is unlikely to achieve or maintain a satisfactory level of health or development, or their health and development will be significantly impaired, without the provision of services; or a child who is disabled.
-In these cases, assessments by a social worker are carried out under Section 17 of the Children Act 1989;
+• A child in need is defined under the Children Act 1989 as a child who is unlikely to achieve or maintain a satisfactory level of health or development, or their health and development will be significantly impaired, without the provision of services; or a child who is disabled.
+In these cases, Assessments by a social worker are carried out under Section 17 of the Children Act 1989.
+Children in Need may be assessed under section 17 of the Children Act 1989, in relation to their Special Educational Needs, disabilities, or as a carer, or because they have committed a crime.
+The process for assessment should also be used for children whose parents are in prison and for unaccompanied migrant children and child victims of modern slavery.
+When assessing Children in Need and providing services, specialist assessments may be required and, where possible, should be coordinated so that the child and family experience a coherent process and a single plan of action.

-• The need to assess can also include pre-birth situations when a mother’s own circumstances would give cause for concern that the pre-birth, and then born, child would come within the definition of being a ‘Child in Need’.
-(See Section 11.1, Pre-birth ‘Good Practice Steps’);
+The need to assess can also include pre-birth situations when a mother's own circumstances would give cause for concern that the unborn/ born child would come within the definition of being a 'Child in Need' (see Section 11.1, Pre-birth 'Good Practice Steps');

 • There may be a need for immediate protection whilst the assessment is carried out;